 The first thing you need to do before starting to import membership data is to determine the membership settings order.
-This way Importacular will compare the incoming value against the existing value in RE and know if a change in membership is an ‘upgrade’ versus a ‘downgrade’.
+This should be done prior to building your template so Importacular will compare the incoming value against the existing value in RE and determine if a change in membership is an ‘upgrade’ versus a ‘downgrade’.

 To do this, go to ‘File’ then ‘application settings’ in the top left menu bar, select the membership tab and order your membership levels numerically.
 The lowest membership level should have number 1, increasing to the highest.